S-PScripts/chromebook-utilities/README.md

 **All exploits in this repo have been moved to the Discord server linked above.**

 # Chromebook Utilities Collection
-# I won't maintain this repo anymore
+# I won't maintain this repo anymore (I maintain the Discord server and I've lost interest of this repo)